 Pork Chops with Cranberry-Thyme Pan Sauce

-2 servings – doubles easily
+2 servings – doubles easily and works well with boneless/skinless chicken thighs too.

 - 1/2 cup sugar